codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

  $ indicates the last line.

-## Print lines which does not contain 'X'
+## Print Lines Which Does Not Contain 'X'

 ```shell
 $ sed -n '/X/!p' file